jcourtois/ac-chef-tutorial/README.md

 ## Installing MySQL
 ### Add database cookbook
 We are going to use the database community cookbook (v 4.0.9) from the [chef supermarket](https://supermarket.chef.io/cookbooks/database).
-Let's go ahead and add this dependency in our `metadata.rb` file.
+Make sure this dependency is included in our `metadata.rb` file.
 ###  Install MySQL server
 First we must install MySQL Community Server. >>The database cookbook depends on the MySQL cookbook v5.0.
 You can see this by clicking on the dependencies tab in the database cookbook documentation.
 Therefore, we also have access to the recipes from the mysql cookbook.>> First we must include the `mysql::server` recipe.
 Add the following lines to your `default.rb` recipe.
 ```ruby